Table of Contents

 “Post-puncture headache” (ICD10-Code: G97.1 – Further reactions to spinal and lumbar puncture)

-Liquid may flow through the hole in the dura from the spine into the peridural area.
+The liquid may flow through the hole in the dura from the spine into the peridural area.
 This results in losing a small amount of liquid, which may bear small displacements of the brain and spinal cord as consequence.
 Ultimately, a dragging pain at the meninges results, which probably leads to strong, mostly analgesic-incompatible headaches.

 Therapy of post-puncture headache

-Positioning the patient horizontally for the first 24 hours after the puncture can delay the post-spinal headache, but does not prevent them completely.
+Positioning the patient horizontally for the first 24 hours after the puncture can delay a post-spinal headache, but does not prevent them completely.
 Caffeine and theophylline may be administered.
-Usually the headache wears off after a few days.
+Usually, the headache wears off after a few days.
 If this does not happen, one can apply a peridural blood patch – the patient’s blood is gathered and injected into the peridural space at the point of puncture.
 The clotting blood seals the hole in the dura, which usually results in a quick improvement of symptoms.